hamishcampbell/silverstripe-build/README.md

 This is a standard build of the SilverStripe web development framework and Content Management System.

+## Secure Files Build

+This build is for testing and demonstration of the [Secure Files](https://github.com/hamishcampbell/silverstripe-securefiles) module.
+It is currently based of the 2.4 branch of the SilverStripe framework and CMS.

+Secure Files adds file security controls to your websites `assets/` folder.
+See the Secure Files documentation for more information.

 ## Installation

 Note that the SilverStripe installer has not been included